 Defensible space is the buffer created around one's home to reduce the intensity of an approaching wildfire, eliminate combustible materials and vegetation that might ignite and spread to your home, and to create a safer space to aid in your evacuation and allow firefighters to defend your home.
+Defensible Space is required by law in the Wildland Urban Interface (WUI) areas of Town of Corte Madera and City of Larkspur (and all other cities and towns in Marin).

 Your home may be the most valuable investment you ever make.
 If you live in the Wildland Urban Interface (WUI), protect against the chance of losing that investment by creating defensible space and "hardening" your home with fire-resistant construction materials and design.
 In Marin, all residents of the WUI are required by law to maintain defensible space around their homes at all times.